 18. Calgary Public Library

 Library cards at the Calgary Public Library are now free for everyone.
 They also offer many free programs and activities.
-Recently, the library has also added toys to the kids areas – most are small, but the Fish Creek library has a larger area with games and toys even older kids will enjoy and you can find a real fire engine inside the Central Library.
+Recently, the library has also added toys to the kids areas – some are small but many have such as Fish Creek library have new early learning centres – you can even find a real fire engine inside the Central Library.